Raphsonite/ShiftLib/README.md

 # ShiftLib

 Liturally the simplest shift register library for Arduino.
+It works with the **74HC595** shift registers.

-It's so darn simple.
+It's so *darn* simple.
 You only need 3 pins from the Arduino to control an infinite amount of digital outputs.

 Here is a code snippet that you can use for your own sketches.
 In this case I controlled a set of 24 LED's, called "ledArray".

+***

 ```
 #include <ShiftLib.h>